Intensive English Language at Brown:

 Life on Campus

-What is life really like on an American college campus?
-As an IEP student, you will find out.
-IEP offers a true residential college experience.
+The Intensive English Language Program at Brown University offers a true residential college experience.
 You live and study like a college student, and learn to balance an active campus life, full of academic and social activities.
 Students live in Brown University residence halls and eat their meals in campus dining halls with other pre-college students from America and around the world.

 Monday – Friday